Cysharp/YetAnotherHttpHandler/README.md

 YetAnotherHttpHandler's communication processing is run on worker threads of the tokio runtime.
 The number of worker threads is determined based on the number of CPU cores by default.
 You can specify a number of worker threads using the `YetAnotherHttpHandler.SetWorkerThreads` method.

+## Troubleshoot
+### System.DllNotFoundException occurs when executing a request on Windows

+When attempting to execute a request (yaha_init_runtime), the following exception message may be displayed:

+> System.DllNotFoundException: Unable to load DLL 'Cysharp.Net.Http.YetAnotherHttpHandler.Native' or one of its dependencies: The specified module could not be found.
+(0x8007007E)

+This may be because the Visual C++ Redistributable Package (vcruntime140.dll) is not installed.
+[Please download and install it from Microsoft's website](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).

 ## Development
 ### Build & Tests